 Compromised UMS User Account?

-If you've recently been notified by the IT Helpdesk that your account was compromised and you are wondering what to do next, here are some ideas!
+If you've recently been notified by the IT Helpdesk that your account was compromised, here are the next steps.

 Detailed Information